larry-athey/rpi-smart-still/Load-Cell-Hydrometer/README.md

 # Load Cell Hydrometer

-I am currently doing a physical re-design of this unit to make it easier to assemble and operate.
-The PDF file in the /Diagrams/ directory will be replaced.
+I am currently doing a physical re-design of this device to make it easier to assemble and operate.
+The PDF file in the /Diagrams/ directory will be replaced, so I wouldn't put too much focus on it.

 The code here works, but is still a work in progress since the flow monitor is still a bit buggy and is being replaced with a hall effect water flow sensor. https://www.amazon.com/gp/product/B07RF57QF8/